The French Colony Nobody Talks About: A Week in Pondicherry

 Surfing at Serenity Beach

 3km north of town, Serenity Beach has become India's east coast surfing scene.
-The breaks aren't Bali — we're talking 1-2 metre swells on a good day — but for beginners, it's ideal.
-Surf schools like Kallialay and Pondicherry Surf Club offer lessons for INR 1,500-2,000 ($18-24) for 90 minutes including board rental.
+The breaks aren't Bali — expect 1-2 metre swells on a good day — but for beginners, it's ideal.
+Surf schools like Kallialay and Pondicherry Surf Club offer lessons for INR 1,500-2,000 ($18-24) for 90 minutes, board rental included.
 The community is small, international, and centered around a cluster of beach shacks and hostels.

 Creole Fusion Food